-November 2, 2020 is the first of two public hearings on the 2021 proposed Electric and Water Utility budgets and price proposals, which are scheduled for approval after the public hearing on December 1, 2020.
-Based on Board direction, final proposed budgets and prices will be prepared for the December meeting.
-The Board is required by statute to approve the Utility budgets prior to January 1.
+December 1, 2020 is the second of two public hearings on the 2021 proposed Electric and Water Utility budgets and price proposals.
+At the November 2nd Board meeting, the Board provided direction, which is incorporated into the final proposed budgets and prices.
+The Board is required by statute to approve the Utility budgets prior to January 1st.